 d) A set of integers, each representing the (integer) number of samples with a UL PRB percentage usage in the range represented by that bin.

-e) RRU.PrbTotUlDist.BinX, which indicates the distribution of UL PRB Usage for all traffic.
+e) RRU.PrbTotUlDist.Bin, where Bin indicates the distribution of UL PRB Usage for all traffic which is vendor specific.

 f) NRCellDU